DarshanSudhakar/RetailManager/README.md

 The work is under progress will update this file as and when the features are completed

 This project is based on [TimCo Retail Manager](https://www.youtube.com/user/IAmTimCorey/playlists) course done by Tim Corey

+## Episode - 26
+#### What are we doing in this episode?
+##### Mostly creating a API endpoints for following administration functions
+- GetInventory - Creating a API endpoint to get all the inventory
+- InsertInventory - Adds a new inventory record
+- GetProducts - Gets all of the product.
+You can use this to check which products are decrementing and which are in surplus
+- GetSales - Gets a summary of sales